schedule-x/schedule-x/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ""
 ---

 Thank you for wanting to take the time to report a problem.
-In order optimise the chances of the issue being resolved, please take a moment to give as much relevant information as possible.
+In order to increase the chances of the issue being resolved, please take a moment to give as much relevant information as possible.

 **Context:**